envisioning/vocab/vocab/Dropout.md

 ---
 category: CORE, ARCH
+generality:
+- 0.84
+- 0.82
+- 0.815
+- 0.81
+- 0.8
+- 0.79
+- 0.78
 slug: dropout
 summary: Regularization technique used in neural networks to prevent overfitting by randomly omitting a subset of neurons during training.
 title: Dropout
 ---